 So over the weekend my friend Big Boobs (ironically named) and I took our kids to Sea World, and there are a lot of things I could say about that but right now all I can think about is how the hell am I going to pay my bills after the HUGE ass-beating my wallet just took and also, fuck it!
 I got to pet a dolphin!

 Oh yeah, and the kid had fun, too.

 Well, he had fun EVENTUALLY.
 After he recovered from the shock of being smashed in face by an enormous Wall O’ Water, courtesy of that asshole Shamu.

 Nothing like starting the day off with a face full of salt water and two screaming kids.

 It’s not like they didn’t warn us – as soon as you walk in the arena you’re surrounded by shit that says “HEY D-BAG!
 Yeah, you!
 You DO realize that, if you sit here, in this area where all these big neon letters spell out SPLASH ZONE, you’re gonna get SPLASHED, right?
-I mean, really, if you don’t WANT to get SPLASHED, you should probably NOT sit in the section called the SPLASH ZONE.
+No, really, if you don’t WANT to get SPLASHED, you should NOT sit in the section called the SPLASH ZONE.
 I mean, you’re really, REALLY gonna get SPLASHED.
 Really.
+Seriously.
 Kapeesh?”

 Or something to that effect.

 We saw the messages.
 We read the signs.
 We watched the JumboTron flash pictures on its huge screen of people getting soaked to the bone.
 And then we sat our dumb asses smack in the middle of the SPLASH ZONE and pulled out all of our cameras and phones and waited to see some other idiot get splashed.

 Did I mention that the title of the show is BELIEVE?
 As in, “BELIEVE us when we tell you that you’re gonna walk out of here looking like you just took a 20-minute shower with all your clothes on and your kids are gonna freak the FUCK out”?